 Note: You may also be interested in: If a person dies who pays their debts, What happens to the joint account with a deceased parent and Life insurance with no beneficiary.

-- Protect assets and property for a healthy spouse and family members, children, grandchildren.
+- Protect assets and property for a healthy spouse and family members, children, and grandchildren.
 As we said earlier in this article, the irrevocable trust serves to secure a future for the spouse and children.

 - Avoiding probate.
 If the settlor dies, there is no need for probate.
 The transfer is much simpler than when there is a testate succession.